vicentedpsantos/taghop/README.md

 # TagHop.nvim

-A Neovim plugin that lets you quickly jump between "tagged" files in your current workflow.
+A lightweight Neovim plugin for developers that lets you tag and quickly navigate between files in your current workflow.
+TagHop allows you to mark up to 10 files as part of your active context and seamlessly jump between them with minimal keystrokes.

 ## Features